vitessio/website/content/en/docs/21.0/reference/features/distributed-transaction.md

 ### When to Use TwoPC

+Choose TwoPC when you need guaranteed atomic commits across shards, such as:
+- Financial transactions where partial commits could lead to inconsistent balances
+- Inventory systems where items must be updated together
-Choose TwoPC when your application has low tolerance for data inconsistency and needs to modify data across multiple shards or keyspaces that must remain consistent.
+- Other user transactions that modify data across multiple shards or keyspaces that must remain consistent.

 ## Understanding Isolation Levels